InspiryThemes/realhomes-docs/docs/mortgage-calculator.md

 # Mortgage Calculator Setup

 !!! note
-    As per version 3.11.1, if you have Imported Demo Contents the Mortgage Calculator is already active and you do not need to follow this section.
+    If you have Imported Demo Contents the Mortgage Calculator is already active and you do not need to follow this section.

 From RealHomes v3.11.1, the **Mortgage Calculator is now a part of the theme** and you don't have to install it as a separate plugin.